sddhantjaiii/Calling-agent/VERCEL_TIMEZONE_SETUP.md

 ### 6. Alternative Approach (If Environment Variable Doesn't Work)

-If the TZ environment variable doesn't work in Vercel, you can also set it programmatically:
+If the APP_TIMEZONE environment variable doesn't work in Vercel, you can also set it programmatically:
 ```typescript
 // In server.ts, before any other imports
 process.env.TZ = 'Asia/Kolkata';